Fully Automated HTML and Javascript Rewriting for Constructing a Self-healing Web Proxy: Abstract

 \section{Abstract}

 Over the last few years, the complexity of web applications has increased to provide more dynamic web applications to users.
 The drawback of this complexity is the growing number of errors in the front-end applications.
-In this paper, we present \tool, a novel technique to provide self-healing for the web. \tool is designed as an HTTP proxy that uses five self-healing strategies to rewrite the buggy HTML and Javascript code.
-We evaluate \tool with a new benchmark of \nbReproducedBug reproducible Javascript errors, \bench.
-We create \bench by randomly crawling the Internet and collect all web pages that contain Javascript errors.
-Then, we observe how \tool heals those errors by collecting and comparing the traces of the original and healed pages.
-To sum up, \tool is a novel fully-automated self-healing approach that is specific to the web, evaluated on \nbReproducedBug real Javascript errors, and based on original self-healing rewriting strategies for HTML and Javascript.
+In this paper, we present an approach to provide self-healing for the web.
+We implemented this approach in two different tools: 1) \tool, an HTTP repair proxy, and 2) \extension, a browser extension.
+They use five self-healing strategies to rewrite the buggy HTML and Javascript code to handle errors in web pages.
+We evaluate \tool and \extension with a new benchmark of \nbReproducedBug reproducible Javascript errors of which 31.76\% can be automatically self-healed by \tool and 15.67\% by \extension.